xvitaly/srcrepair/docs/source/faq.rst

 Is it safe to run this program with Steam simultaneously?
 =============================================================

 Yes, unless you want use the :ref:`Steam cleanup module <modules-stmcln>`.
+But we do not recommend doing this.

 .. index:: simultaneous launch with the game
 .. _faq-game-run: